About PBS NewsHour Student Reporting Labs

 How it works:

-Student Reporting Labs producers work with students on story pitches, script-writing, narration, rough cuts, and final videos.
+Producers can work with students on story pitches, script-writing, narration, rough cuts, and final videos; however, it's not required and classes can customize their level of involvement to suit their needs.

 Meet some of the PBS NewsHour Student Reporting Labs team and see how producers and mentors help create meaningful storytelling experiences for students across the country.